armory/docs/content/en/docs/installation/system-requirements.md

 > This section defines where you can run Armory Enterprise, not where you can deploy your applications.
 For information about where you can deploy applications to, see the [Product Compatibility Matrix]({{< ref "armory-enterprise-matrix#deployment-targets" >}}).

-Armory Enterprise can be installed on either Amazon EKS or a [certified Kubernetes cluster](https://www.cncf.io/certification/software-conformance/).
+Armory Enterprise can be installed on any [certified Kubernetes cluster](https://www.cncf.io/certification/software-conformance/).

 * **Minimum version**: Some TBD version
 * **Maximum version**: Some TBD version

-If you are installing Armory Enterprise for the first time, Armory recommends using the Armory Operator, a Kubernetes operator.
+To install Armory Enterprise, you can use either the Armory Operator (a Kubernetes operator) or Halyard.
+If you are installing Armory Enterprise for the first time, Armory recommends using the Armory Operator.
 Note that you must be able to apply Kubernetes manifests, either directly using `kubectl` commands from your machine or another method.

+Armory does not produce marketplace specific images that are used by different certified Kubernetes offerings.

 ## Browsers